Where should I setup a bank account in Honduras?

 We asked expats in Honduras what banks they use and there advice about banking.
 They advised...

 "Before retiring in Honduras, expats should research the cost of living in the area they plan to live in, as well as the availability of healthcare and other services.
 It is also important to familiarize oneself with the local laws and regulations, as well as the culture and customs of the country.
 Additionally, expats should consider the safety of the area they plan to live in, and research the crime rate and any potential security risks.
-Finally, expats should consider the language barrier and whether they will need to learn Spanish in order to communicate effectively," mentioned another expat when asked about moving to Honduras.
+Finally, expats should consider the language barrier and whether they will need to learn Spanish in order to communicate effectively," remarked another expat in Honduras.

 Other Questions: